From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Methodology

-\tinyskip \textbf{Step 4: Thematic Consolidation.} In the final step, the authors revisited and refined the overarching themes to ensure they comprehensively represented the identified challenges.
-The process prioritized clarity and relevance for practitioners while acknowledging the absence of exhaustive formal coding.
-These themes are presented in Section~\ref{sec:challenges}, offering a systematic view of critical challenges in transitioning FMware from demos to production-ready systems.
+\tinyskip \textbf{Step 4: Thematic Consolidation.} \respto{1-7}In Step 4, we consolidate one or more themes into practitioner-facing \emph{challenges}, formulated as actionable barriers to making FMware production-ready.
+In the final step, the authors revisited and refined the overarching themes to ensure they comprehensively represented the identified challenges.
+The process prioritized clarity and relevance for practitioners while acknowledging the absence of exhaustive formal coding. \respto{1-7}Section~\ref{sec:challenges} presents these themes, offering a systematic view of critical challenges in transitioning FMware from demos to production-ready systems.